AhmedAGadir/t2/README.md

 ```
 t2-init
 ```
-This will create a cache folder in your home folder with cached projects for angular, react, vue and vanilla js.Note that if you would ever like to update an indivual folder in the cache you can run:
+This will create a cache folder in your home folder with cached projects for angular, react, vue and vanilla js.Note that if you would ever like to update a specific framework example in the cache, and not all of them (as this can be time consuming) you can run:
 ```
 t2-update-cache $FRAMEWORK
 ````